Pirates vs. Royals Player Props Betting Odds

-Bryan Reynolds and Bobby Witt Jr. are two of the top players with prop bets available when the Pittsburgh Pirates and the Kansas City Royals meet at Kauffman Stadium on Monday (at 8:10 PM ET).
+Bryan Reynolds is one of the top players with prop bets for the taking when the Kansas City Royals and the Pittsburgh Pirates meet at Kauffman Stadium on Tuesday (at 8:10 PM ET).

 Bet on this matchup or its props with BetMGM!